SofaComplianceRobotics/docs-support/docs/Users/SOFARobotics/GUI-user-manual.md

 ### Overview of the Workbenches

-**Workbenches** can be considered as a set of windows and functionalities specially grouped for a certain task.
+**Workbenches** can be considered as a set of windows giving access to functionalities specially grouped for a certain task.
 There are three workbenches:

 1. **Scene Editor** - For building and editing the scene.
 2. **Simulation Mode** - For running the simulation.